phillid/paramano/README.md

 What?
 =====

-The official trayfreq (see AUTHORS) was abandoned in 2009 and stopped working with modern, up-to-date Linux systems.
-This is a fork which is designed to work on newer Archlinux systems, however it shouldn't be limited to Arch.
+This is a fork of trayfreq which is intended to work on modern Archlinux systems (it'll probably work on other systems too).

-Check out the [ArchWiki](https://wiki.archlinux.org/index.php/Trayfreq) for more info about this software.